 Connect With Friends

 I’ve read many articles that talk about how excessive screen time is making kids less socially capable.
 I see the opposite with my kids.
-They use Skype to chat with friends on the computer.
+They use Skype or Discord to chat with friends on the computer.
 My older son uses his phone for group texts with friends which let them share jokes, be silly, and arrange to meet up in real life.
 I think this is the future of how people will communicate, and I’m glad my kids are learning and practicing these skills now when I can help provide some oversight.

 Instead of restricting all screen time, notice the ways that those connections with others are strengthened by their devices.
 And take the opportunity to have lots of conversations with your kids about good ways and bad ways to communicate electronically!
 We stick to two primary messages at our house: